 Configuring Windows 10 Automatic Updates for Miners

 While Windows 10 actually brought some improvements to the cryptocurrency mining game, including the improved ability to detect and utilize multiple GPUs (with Windows 7 and earlier it was a pain to get more than 4-5 GPUs up and running), it also came with its own thorns.
-One of the biggest ones that I hear miners complain about all the time is Windows near insistence of automatically applying patches.
+One of the biggest ones that I hear miners complain about all the time is Window’s near insistence of automatically applying patches.
 While this is not necessarily a bad thing, the mechanism they use for users to control and schedule these updates have been for the most part stripped away or hidden from view.
+In this guide I will go over the steps needed for Disabling Windows 10 Automatic Updates.

 With earlier versions of Windows you could simply set “Never check for updates”, or perhaps “Check for updates but let me choose…”, hit OK and that was that, Windows would obey your wishes.
 Windows 10 is not so easily dissuaded however, so this guide is going to cover one way of minimizing these annoyances and will help prevent the worst mining offenses such as updating your video drivers behind your back or rebooting your rigs at random times.